-Key features of Stig:
+Key features of STIG:

-- Rise-time measurement 0.1-1 s using a laminar flow element - Average rise-time from a series of measurements - Touch-screen which displays a graph of flow vs. time, rise-time and the final flow - Printed records of the measurement with optional printer - Rise-time profile saved to USB-memory - Date and time - Battery powered - IQ/OQ and quality certificate for the regulated industry - Training program and specialist support available
+- Rise-time measurement 0.1-1 s using a laminar flow element - Average rise-time from a series of measurements - Touch-screen which displays a graph of flow vs. time, rise-time and the final flow - STIG Full version can connect to printer or rise-time profile saved to USB-memory - Date and time - Battery powered - IQ/OQ and quality certificate for the regulated industry - Training program and specialist support available

-Rise-time Measurement Instrument Stig
+Rise-time Measurement Instrument STIG

 It is important that the rise-time is known and under control when testing inhalation devices.
 Russell-Graham and colleagues1 showed that the fine particle dose increases as the rise time decreases.
-Previous and subsequent theoretical analyses point out reasons for this effect.^{2,3} For established products, then, quality control (QC) testing requires knowing that the rise-time remains in a specified range...now possible with Stig.
-For GMP QC Stig can be locked to acquire and present the rise-time according to a defined and validated method.
+Previous and subsequent theoretical analyses point out reasons for this effect.
+For established products, then, quality control (QC) testing requires knowing that the rise-time remains in a specified range...now possible with STIG.
+For GMP QC STIG can be locked to acquire and present the rise-time according to a defined and validated method